 A hot-spot since the 1930s, today Surfside, Florida is even more of a magnet for luxury pleasure seekers.

 The heart of the Hotel is The Surf Club's historic clubhouse, with the cathedral-like ceiling of its loggia Peacock Alley restored to its original splendor.
-Around the clubhouse, international "starchitect" Richard Meier has created a perfectly proportioned luminous frame, and a highly contemporary home for Four Seasons Hotel and Private Residences at The Surf Club.
+Around the clubhouse, international "starchitect" Richard Meier has created a perfectly proportioned luminous frame, and a highly contemporary home for Four Seasons Hotel and Residences at The Surf Club.

 The place for luminaries from politicians and movie stars to royalty in its heyday, The Surf Club now invites you to luxuriate in seclusion and superb Four Seasons style.